awisu2/ansibleStudy/01_easytry/README.md

 #### playbook hello world

-playbook is setting file so what we do.
+playbook is setting file(yaml) so what we do.

 ```
 ansible-playbook test.yml